Community Leadership

 Appleby Line Street Festival

-My involvement with the Appleby Line Street Festival has included supporting sponsorship coordination, community partnerships, fundraising efforts, and event planning alongside local businesses, volunteers, and community organizations.
-Events like these require collaboration across many moving parts and reinforce the value of creating welcoming community spaces where residents, families, and local businesses can connect.
-This experience has strengthened my appreciation for the role local events play in fostering neighbourhood identity and community engagement.
+Olivia’s involvement with the Appleby Line Street Festival has included supporting sponsorship development, community partnerships, fundraising initiatives, and event planning alongside local businesses, volunteers, and community organizations.
+Events of this scale require collaboration across many partners and reinforce the importance of creating welcoming spaces where residents, families, and local businesses can connect and engage with one another.

 Festival of Lights kick-off celebration with CandleLit Stroll